internet-of-plants/iop/doc/COMPONENTS.md

 ### Reading temperature by sensor's index is slow and not recommended, read by address

 Indexes are non-unique and depend on the context

 To access each index (slow) the library searches the bus (index + 1) times to find the specified sensor

 Get the device's unique, non-changeable, address and use it to identify it in the code

+Accessing sensors by address example:

     // Address of a sensor (uint8_t array of 8 elements) DeviceAddress device_address;